 The college offers a number of selective admission programs, outlined on the following pages.
 Selection for these programs is very competitive and a student’s past educational achievement is measured against all other student applicants.
 Students are strongly advised to not apply to more than one selective program per term of desired entry.
 For students in need of guidance determining their career path, the college offers a number of career exploration opportunities.

-Students meeting all of the minimum requirements for admission are not guaranteed acceptance to any selective program.
-Prior to applying to a selective program, students are encouraged to enter the college as an Interdisciplinary Studies - Allied Health Concentration (IDSH) student to complete the courses required for consideration.
 Admission to MWCC’s selective programs requires additional application components and must be evaluated for acceptance by the admission committee for that program.
-Space is limited; the process is competitive, and not all applicants will be granted admission.
+Space is limited, the process is competitive, and not all applicants will be granted admission.
 In addition to all prerequisites required for consideration, the admission committee reviews any additional academic coursework completed, as well as the applicant’s work experience.
 Program applications displaying all deadlines and program requirements are available in the Admissions Office at the Gardner campus, as well as on the college's website.

-Applicants must submit all official documentation and demonstrate minimum requirements for consideration by the posted deadline to be considered for acceptance.
+Applicants must submit all official documentation and demonstrate minimum requirements for consideration no later than the close of business on the posted deadline date to be considered for acceptance.
 Coursework in progress at time of deadline will not be used to meet minimum requirements.
-The Admissions Office must receive all items no later than the close of business on the posted deadline date.
 If the posted deadline falls on a Saturday, Sunday or a holiday, the effective deadline will be the close of business on the next business day.
-The college may return completed applications received after the posted deadline without review.
-And, incomplete applications submitted prior to the deadline will not be considered for review.
+The college may return applications received after the posted deadline without review.
+Incomplete applications submitted prior to the deadline will not be considered for review.
 All applicants will be notified of the admission decision by mail approximately 60 days following the application deadline.
-If selected for admission, students will be required to submit a nonrefundable $75.00 deposit with their confirmation of acceptance.
+If selected for admission, students will be required to submit a nonrefundable deposit with their confirmation of acceptance.
 Students admitted to selective programs must attend a mandatory orientation/welcome session prior to the start of classes; no exceptions will be made.
 If an applicant is accepted, proof of immunization will be required and must be received prior to class registration.
 Applicants should refer to the program application form for a list of these requirements.
 Students previously convicted of a felony may not be eligible for professional licensure or placement in clinical settings.
 Certain clinical sites may require drug testing for some MWCC health professions academic programs.
 Students may not co-enroll in more than one selective program at any given time.

 CORI/SORI (Criminal/Sexual Offender Records Information) Policies